Famous 'Silhouette' Flash illusion unravelled

 According to a study performed by Dr Troje and his colleagues, viewing angle is all-important in the answer offered up by people's brains to the silhouette.
 As people are naturally predisposed to assume they are looking at things from above, they tend to assume they are and so decide that the lady is spinning clockwise.

-Troje and his fellow Queen's trick-cyclist Matthew McAdam document their findings in a paper published by the journal i-Perception. ®
+Troje and his colleague Matthew McAdam document their findings in a paper published by the journal i-Perception. ®